apache/iceberg/docs/hive.md

     SELECT * FROM source;
 ```

+### CREATE TABLE LIKE TABLE

+`CREATE TABLE LIKE TABLE` operation
 ### CREATE EXTERNAL TABLE overlaying an existing Iceberg table
+// Todo: finish this.

 The `CREATE EXTERNAL TABLE` command is used to overlay a Hive table "on top of" an existing Iceberg table.
 Iceberg
 tables are created using either a [`Catalog`](../../../javadoc/{{% icebergVersion